 Ko Samui is an island on the east cost of Thailand and it’s a second biggest island in Thai kingdom.
-Pha Ngan is a much smaller island not far from Ko Samui and it’s mostly known for its Full Moon Party which is being hosted there once a month.
-I’d got a lot of positive feedback about those islands from my friends so I finally decided to visit Ko Samui and Pha Ngan for a few days.
+Pha Ngan is a much smaller island not far from Ko Samui, and it’s mostly known for its Full Moon Party.
+I’d got a lot of positive feedback about those islands from my friends, so I finally decided to visit Ko Samui and Pha Ngan for a few days.

-I was surprised that it’s possible to move cars to any of those islands and the only thing you have to do is to drive to Surat Thani and take a ferry from there to either Ko Samui or Pha Ngan.
-Our car trip From Phuket to Surat Thani took about 4.5 hours and we needed an additional 1.5 hours to get from Surat Thani to Samui by a ferry.
+I was surprised that it’s possible to transfer cars to any of those islands, and the only thing you have to do is to drive to Surat Thani and take a ferry from there to either Ko Samui or Pha Ngan.
+Our car trip From Phuket to Surat Thani took about 4.5 hours, and we needed an additional 1.5 hours to get from Surat Thani to Samui by a ferry.

 Buying ferry tickets wasn’t as easy as we expected because the sales office employees told us that it is not possible to buy a one-way ticket.
 Eventually, we were able to convince them that they should sell us those tickets because their website allowed this type of booking.
 One of the first lessons I’ve learned after moving to Thailand is that you should never assume that things will work as expected.

 Picking a decent hotel is another kind of gamble, especially in Thailand.
-First of all, hotel “stars” mean nothing so don’t even bother considering them as a factor.
-After browsing through a few dozens of hotels, I’ve noticed a familiar name: “Ibis” and I thought that it might be wise to stick to a brand name because most of the brands try to deliver consistent and predictable experience in every location.
+First, hotel “stars” mean nothing so don’t even bother considering them as a factor.
+After browsing through a few dozens of hotels, I’ve noticed a familiar name: “Ibis”, and I thought that it might be wise to stick to a brand name because most of the brands try to deliver consistent and predictable experience in every location.

 The beach nearby our hotel turned out to be the worst beach on the island.
-Anyway, at least our breakfast was nice and we had transport to explore the island.
-There are many other beaches in Samui and they are actually pretty nice.
+Anyway, at least our breakfast was nice, and we had a car to explore the island.
+There are many other beaches in Samui, and they are actually pretty nice.
 Here are a few pictures: